guardian/coding-exercises/README.md

 We also have [this repository](https://github.com/guardian/pairing-test-project) on GitHub with skeleton projects that can be used.

 ## Preparation for the interviewer
-Choose a pairing exercise, checkout the [skeleton project repository](https://github.com/guardian/pairing-test-project), prepare your machine and setup up your IDE.
+Choose an exercise, checkout the [skeleton project repository](https://github.com/guardian/pairing-test-project), prepare your machine and setup up your IDE.

 Turn off notifications and other possible distractions for the candidate; an easy way to do this is to use a different browser profile and closing your work profile.